 Once the salt and sugar are dissolved, get yourself a receptacle for your meat.
 For us, we like to use a large ziplock bag.
 We can remove all the air and keep the meat fully submerged in the brine.

-Put the meat in what you’re using and add all the rest of your ingredients.
+Put the pork in what you’re using and add all the remaining ingredients and stir.
 Cover the meat and refrigerate.
+If using a plastic bag place it in a roasting pan or larger bowl just in case it leaks.

 For our 8 pounds of pork, we’re going to marinate it for 18 hours, but overnight is fine.
 Smaller cuts of meat require less brining time, larger can stay in for days if you like.